 The primary reason for preparing the Plan of Management is to ensure that developments and improvements in Kempt Field are relevant to the community's sports and recreational needs (both current and future).
-In 2016, Council commissioned independent landscape architects to prepare a Master Plan for Kempt Field; the landscape improvements within this draft Plan of Management reflect those in the Master Plan.
+In 2016, Council commissioned independent landscape architects to prepare a Masterplan for Kempt Field; the landscape improvements within this Plan of Management reflect those in the Masterplan and address the comments raised during the public exhibition of the Plans.